 Your movement got me started.
 I spent 6 years on the NAPNAP Executive Board and many years on my local NAPNAP board.
 While on the Exec Board this program started.
 I have also been on my local chapter for STTI.

 What are you doing to ensure you continue to grow and develop as a leader?

-Working on CNE certification.
-Belong to groups to work my way up.
-I am currently on the Education Committee of SPN.
-I have applied to NCSBN for a board or examiner position.
+I am working on CNE certification, I belong to groups to work my way up, I am currently on the Education Committee of SPN, and I have applied to NCSBN for a board or examiner position.

 What impact have you had serving on a board?
 Example?

-As president of NAPNAP local chapter we focused on getting prescriptive authority and succeeded.
-We were the NAPNAP Chapter of the Year that year.
-During the two years that I was membership chair we arranged to increased our chapter by 2 schools.
+As president of NAPNAP local chapter, we focused on getting prescriptive authority and succeeded and we were the NAPNAP Chapter of the Year that year.
+During the two years that I was membership chair, we arranged to increase our chapter by two schools.
 This was a very large job and took a committee of committed folks to make it happen.
 We did an amazing job!